dlobba/dlobba.github.io/README.md

 *PS:* I am always curious to hear from others' experiences, if you feel like sharing yours do not hesitate to reach out through my contacts.

-### Contacts

-If you have some fancy project in mind and you are looking for a energetic and genuinely fun collaborator chances are you have found it, so do not hesitate to contact me!

-* diego.lobba [at] gmail.com